joe7575/shop/README.md

 This mod adds a sales stand (shop) and banknotes for players to sell and exchange goods.
 In addition to the banknotes, the mod also adds a debit card, which can be used to pay for goods in the shop.

 To use the debit card, the player simply has to have it in their inventory.
 The shop will automatically detect the card and use it to pay for the goods.
+However, if the player has cash in hand (wielded item), the shop will use the cash instead of the debit card.

-If the debit card is deposited in the register, a transfer instead of cash payment is made.
+If the debit card is deposited in the register of the shop, a transfer instead of cash payment is made.

+### Offer Overview Board

+The Offer Overview board gives an overview of the current offers in all shops.
+The board is updated every hour and shows the current offers from all shops.
+To update the board manually, use the command `/offer_update` (requires "server" privs).

 ### Chat Commands

 - Check the balance of the debit card with `/balance`
 - Set the account balance with: `/set_balance <player> <value>` (requires "server" privs)
- - Reset the offer database with: `/reset_offer` (requires "server" privs)
+- Update the offer overview with: `/offer_update` (requires "server" privs)

 ### Central Bank